 Go to Parish Council/Planning for information re the Outline Application for 60 houses off Meadow Lane.
 No recent updates (June 2019)

 Application for 29 houses off Sheepcote Lane (19/01989/FULMAJ) was discussed at Parish Council meeting, 24 June, and the Council agreed that a strong objection be submitted.
-The planning consultant used by the Council on earlier occasions is to be asked to frame a response.
+The planning consultant used by the Council helped to frame a response.

 Local Plan - Darley Site DR14 deleted!
 Harrogate Borough Council have now published their major modifications to the Draft Local Plan, which were requested by the Inspector in order to make the plan sound.
 The allocated site for 88 houses has been deleted.
 The modifications are now out for public consultation, so you may wish to support this change.
 Further details to follow - and keep a watch on Facebook.